notJust-dev/notjustdev/content/posts/2021-06-28-get-started-with-recoil-by-building-a-fantasy-app-in-react-native/index.md

 ### Team stats

 The last step is to calculate and render some statistics about the team.
-We will focus on 2 values: number of players, total value of the players;
+We will focus on 2 values: number of players, the total value of the players;

 We will calculate these 2 values using 2 **selectors** that we will add to `atoms/MyTeam.js`